Exhibition 16 May - 12 June 2025

 Pain is not the worst, nor is it a curse.
 The worst is

-Now that you have gone, as fist punching my heart,
+Now that you’ve gone, as fist-punching my heart

 Left to right: The Frightened Boy, 2025.
 Chandelier of Hope, 2025 47 x 36 x 0.5cm.
 Ink on paper, reverse painting on glass, wood backing